glennbroadway/glennbroadway.GitHub.io/_posts/2019-05-11-iOS-Game-Perfection.md

 ---
+layout: post
 title: "iOS Game Perfection"
 date: 2019-05-11 15:35:00
-featured_image:
+image: '/images/perfection-thumbnail.jpg'
-excerpt: Five iOS game developers who create consistently great games.
+description: Five iOS game developers who create consistently great games.
+tags: [thoughts]
 ---

 I have used an iPhone since the 3G was launched in 2008 and although I do still play games on other platforms (Xbox mainly) most of my hours of gaming will have been on iPhone or iPad.
 Throughout my decade or so of experiencing iPhone games I’ve come across a few developers who repeatedly strike gold with their creations.